 He nodded, "If you do not wish it, we will not bond."
 He looked at her almost sadly.
 "Your reasoning is logical.
 I commend it even if I am surprised by it."

-Are you disappointed?
-She could not tell from his expression.
+Was he disappointed?
+She couldn't tell from his expression.
 Christine saw the curtains billow as the wind shifted.
 In the distance she thought she heard thunder.
 She looked out for a moment but there was no sign of the storm.
 When she looked back, her eyes met Spock's.
-His look was more intense than any she had ever seen him wear.
+His look was more intense than any she'd ever seen him wear.
 She slowly stood up, and he mirrored her action.
-She felt a rush of desire and saw his eyes darken as he sensed it.
+"Spock?"
+She felt a rush of desire and saw his eyes darken as he seemed to sense it.

-Christine felt as if she would die of pleasure.
+Christine felt as if she'd die of pleasure.
 His mind, his body, his desire drove her down and then lifted her up.
 She felt pure ecstasy, raw sensation.
 The storm inside her far outshone the one going on outside.

 Hours later Spock lifted her and carried her to the bed.
 Exhausted she pulled him down with her.
 Sleep, Christine.
 While you can, you should sleep.